Towpath murders: Investigation

-The murders of Reed and Songhurst received considerable media attention, and numerous television and radio appeals encouraged potential eyewitnesses or individuals with information to assist in the intense police manhunt to apprehend the murderer or murderers.
-These appeals were also broadcast in all cinemas within a ten-mile radius of Teddington Lock.
+The murders of Reed and Songhurst received considerable media attention, and over 200 investigators were assigned to the manhunt to apprehend the perpetrator or perpetrators.
+The individual assigned command of the investigation was Detective Chief Inspector (DCI) Herbert Hannam, who initially believed the double murder had been committed by two men but soon revised his opinion to conclude the murders had been committed by a single individual.
+Numerous television and radio appeals encouraged potential eyewitnesses or individuals with information to assist in the intense police manhunt; these appeals were also broadcast in all cinemas within a ten-mile radius of Teddington Lock.
 A Sunday newspaper also offered a £1,000 reward to any individual who could provide information leading to the apprehension of the murderer.
-The individual assigned command of the investigation was Detective Chief Inspector (DCI) Herbert Hannam, who initially believed the double murder had been committed by two men but soon revised his opinion to conclude the murders had been committed by a single individual.

 Hannam established both girls had been responsible, family-oriented and virtuous, with no known enemies.
 Although both had enjoyed the company and attention of males, neither had been promiscuous, and both had been virgins prior to their rape.
 All individuals known to the girls—including the three camping teenage boys they had specifically cycled to meet on the date of their murder—were eliminated from police enquiries.
 As Songhurst was known to have frequently danced with United States Air Force servicemen stationed at Bushy Park, all personnel at the base were questioned and likewise eliminated.
 Over 1,600 individuals would be questioned and eliminated throughout the enquiry, and several known sex offenders interrogated and eliminated as suspects.

 Both the time at which the murders had occurred and the somewhat secluded location of the crime scene led investigators to conclude the perpetrator was most likely either local to the area or someone familiar with local transport networks.
 Furthermore, as both victims had been riding bicycles at the time of their initial assault, and the wounds to both were similar in nature in addition to having been applied with considerable force, Hannam believed the murderer had likely incapacitated one victim by either stunning her with, or throwing the axe at her head or torso as she cycled along the towpath before rapidly overpowering the other victim—possibly by throwing a knife at her back.

 Initial public appeals resulted in the courting couple whom the girls had cycled past coming forward to inform police they had sat on the bank of the River Thames from 10 p.m. until midnight on the date of the murders; both revealed they had heard the male campers briefly chat with, then say "Goodbye", to the girls before both had cycled past them in the direction of Teddington Lock shortly before midnight.
 One of these individuals had heard a brief, high-pitched scream shortly thereafter, but had paid no attention to the noise.